Atlantic Chambers can trace its history to the very beginnings of the Liverpool bar when the city was the greatest port on earth.

 Client care is of paramount importance and we operate in accordance with the Bar Standards Board Handbook.
-Your instructions are accepted in accordance with The Bar Council Terms of Work on which Barristers offer their Services to Solicitors or under our standard Conditional Fee Agreement, click on the links for more details.
+Your instructions are accepted in accordance with The Bar Council Terms of Work on which Barristers offer their Services to Solicitors or under our standard Conditional Fee Agreement, full terms and condiitions can be found here, click on the links for more details.

 We guarantee client confidentiality when acting for both parties in a case and assign separate clerking facilities throughout the matter.

 Our clerks are dedicated and friendly and ensure that all our clients receive the right advice and support all the way trough the legal process.

 We also operate an out-of-hours service and contact numbers can be found on the Clerks profiles pages of this site, click here.

 We regularly provide CPD accredited seminars in many areas of practice.
 These seminars can be hosted in Chambers, at your offices or at other external venues.
 Please register via this website if you would like to be included on our database for future events to firstname.lastname@example.org.

 Atlantic Chambers is firmly committed to the active promotion of Equality and Diversity and Equal Opportunities and recognises that such a commitment requires taking positive steps to identify and eliminate possible areas of discrimination so as to afford: